Cologne Airport loop: Operating

-Former, most of the hourly Intercity-Express services between Cologne and Berlin started or stopped at the airport station.
-This creates operational problems, as the airport station was planned as a through station only and no turning facilities were built.
-Since the station has limited facilities, the terminating ICE trains tookup platform space properly reserved for S-Bahn trains.
-As a result, two thirds of the S-Bahn trains operating towards Cologne must use the outer platform, with the low platforms designed in Germany for long-distance trains, twenty centimetres lower than appropriate for S-Bahn trains, thus creating a step between the platform and the carriage floor.
+Formerly, most of the hourly Intercity-Express services between Cologne and Berlin started or stopped at the airport station.
+This created operational problems, as the airport station was planned as a through station only and no turning facilities were built.
+Since the station has limited facilities, the terminating ICE trains took up platform space properly reserved for S-Bahn trains.
+As a result, two-thirds of the S-Bahn trains operating towards Cologne must use the outer platform, with the low platforms designed in Germany for long-distance trains, 20 centimetres lower than appropriate for S-Bahn trains, thus creating a step between the platform and the carriage floor.